 IMPORTANT, BUT MUCH MORE TO IT!

 Viscosity can be determined by several approaches across a wide range of conditions.
-These may include assaying across an increasing followed by decreasing shear rate (or shear stress) with either a continuous non-equilibrium ramp or step-wise that allows the sample to more stabilize at each increment.
+These may include assaying across an increasing, followed by decreasing shear rate (or shear stress) with either a continuous non-equilibrium ramp or with discrete steps that allow the sample to stabilize at each increment.
 These assays can be performed across temperatures ranging from 0 to 180C.
-This sensitive and often discriminating assay can detect important rheological properties and subtle differences that may not be observed with and are often outside the operating range of a traditional viscometer.
+This sensitive and often discriminating assay can detect important rheological properties and subtle differences that may not be observed with a traditional viscometer.

 Figure 1 illustrates the basic principles and relationships of a viscosity determination.

 Figure 2 compares the broad range of shear rates across common processes as well as the relative shear rate range of a traditional viscometer, rotational rheometer and capillary rheometer.

 Figure 3 highlights an important potential oversight when using a viscometer to determine viscosity at a single shear rate instead of a rheometer measuring across many shear rates.
 This classic example using a rheometer shows mayonnaise (black curve) being more viscous than honey (gold curve) at lower shear rates (<14/sec), both have same viscosity at 14/sec, and then become less viscous than honey at >14/sec due to shear thinning.
 The response to increasing shear rate shows the shear thinning mayonnaise to be "non-Newtonian".
 In contrast, honey maintaining a constant viscosity is "Newtonian".
 The extent and rate of a shear thinned sample to rheologically rebuild can be quantified with a "Thixotropy".